min69u/Reforestation/README.md

-## I tried to milk a cow today, but was unsuccessful.
-Udder failure.
+## How was the snow globe feeling after the storm?
+A little shaken.